iblech/lets-play-agda/Padova2025/ProgrammingBasics/Booleans.lagda.md

    that you would like to do the case split on the variable `x`.
 4. Finally, for each case, fill in the definition.
 Press C-c C-SPACE when you are finished with a hole.
 5. Ask Agda to reload the file again using C-c C-l.
+You should then see a confetti animation, indicating that the exercise has been successfully solved.
 :::

 ## Exercise: Identity function